hpyproject/hpy/docs/api.rst

 The type specification for the simple type ``simple_type.Point`` represented in C by structure ``PointObject`` is now complete.
-All that remains is to create the type object and add it to the module which is easily achieved by using :c:func:`HPyHelpers_AddType`:
+All that remains is to create the type object and add it to the module.

+We will define a module execute slot, which is executed by the runtime right after the module is created.
+The purpose of the execute slot is to initialize the newly created module object.
+We can then add the type by using :c:func:`HPyHelpers_AddType`:

 .. literalinclude:: examples/hpytype-example/simple_type.c